C22-KY04/cc-c22-ky04/README.md

     ./deploy.sh
     ```

     Wait a few moments until the deployment is complete.
-If successful, the command line displays the service URL.
 Open the service URL in any browser window and you will get the result:

     ```json
     "Hello from Optical Character Recognition API, C22-KY04."
     ```

-17. Click **Open Terminal button** on the **Cloud Shell Editor toolbar**.
+1. Click **Open Terminal** button on the **Cloud Shell Editor** toolbar.
 Run the following command to deploy ID Cards API to Cloud Run:

     ```shell
     cd ~/cc-c22-ky04/id-cards-api